Semantic Horizons - Engineering an AI's Enduring Long-Term Memory

 The Problem: Beyond Keyword Search

-Deep Dive: Vector Embeddings - The Language of Meaning
+Vector Embeddings: The Language of Meaning

 - What they are: A vector embedding is a high-dimensional list of numbers (e.g., 768 or 1536 floating-point numbers).
-Each number represents a unique semantic feature of the original text.
+Each number represents a semantic feature of the original text.

-- The “Meaning Space”: Imagine these numbers as coordinates in a vast, abstract “meaning space.”
-Text snippets that are semantically similar (e.g., “fast car,” “speedy vehicle,” “rapid automobile”) will have vectors that are “close” to each other in this space.
-Text snippets with different meanings will be “far apart.”
+- The “Meaning Space”: Think of these numbers as coordinates in a vast, abstract “meaning space.”
+Text snippets that are semantically similar (“fast car,” “speedy vehicle,” “rapid automobile”) will have vectors that sit close to each other.
+Text with different meanings will be far apart.

 - How they’re created: Dedicated AI models (embedding models) are trained to perform this transformation.
-They learn to map words, phrases, sentences, and even entire documents into this meaning space.
+They learn to map words, phrases, sentences, and entire documents into this meaning space.

 Our Embedding Engine: gemini-embedding-001